zouharvi/reference-mt-distill/README.md

 # Reference MT Distillation

 Repository for the project [Sampling and Filtering of Neural Machine Translation Distillation Data](https://arxiv.org/abs/2104.00664).
+To be published in PBML.
 Cite as:

 ```
 @misc{zouhar2021sampling,